mghlcs/learning-locker-s2i/README.md

 Log in to your cluster with the `oc` client, create your project and from the repo's root directory:

-1. Create the configuration for the app and mongodb:
+1. Create App and MongoDB Configuration:

 `oc create -f config/maps/`

-2. Create the Nginx configuration:
+2. Create Nginx configuration:

 The configuration depends on dhparam.pem coexisting in the directory with the config file.
 If you don't have one, create it: